SirFrostingham/SendServerGameMessages/README.md

 	- 4 PM

 ## How do I run it?
-Download it somewhere, and execute: `go_DoNotLaunchGame.cmd` or `go_LaunchGame.cmd`
+Download it somewhere, and execute: `go.cmd`
-- If you have issues getting the powershell script to run, run the `go_DoNotLaunchGame.cmd` or `go_LaunchGame.cmd` script as admin.
+- If you have issues getting the powershell script to run, run this in an admin window: `powershell Set-ExecutionPolicy RemoteSigned`

 ## Is it safe?